Saturday, January 23, 2010

 You could argue that the newspaper, which for two or three hundred years was the fulcrum of such activity, as indeed were TV companies and radio stations for the past 50 years, have met their match in a few short years.

-Marketing Age on the future of newspapers, which should be on shelves next week.
+Over the past couple of weeks I have been working on a cover story for Marketing Age on the future of newspapers, which should be on shelves next week.
 During my conversations with people like Menno van Doorn, author of the brilliant book Me the Media as well as Damian Lawlor, head of Adwords at Google, I’ve come to realise that a consolidation of all the noise we hear is coming and that newspapers and magazines, and especially journalism, could thrive in this social media future.

 Firstly, for reasons of firepower, all these tools and technologies will lead to a richer fabric, a more colourful world than ever for a treasure trove of stories.
 Oh, and in terms of fabric, a guy I was talking to this week suggested researchers are looking at putting LED technology into the fabric of clothes.
 Imagine teenagers walking around with videos playing on their T-shirts, or their Bebo front page emblazoned to say who they are.